bruvellu/terebratalia-wnts/wnt.md

 From the late gastrula, we detect *fz4* in the dorsal ectoderm between the mantle and pedicle lobe.
 This domain becomes stronger in the late larva as it expands around the pedicle lobe and beneath the mantle lobe, including in the mantle mesoderm (@fig:fzdantag and @fig:s-receptors).
 An additional *fz4* domain appears at the posterior tip of the pedicle lobe in the late larva (@fig:fzdantag and @fig:s-receptors).
-The incremental appearance of *fz4* domains along development correlates well with the increase of *fz4* expression in the RNA-seq data (@fig:profiling).
+The incremental appearance of *fz4* domains along development correlates with the increase of *fz4* expression in the RNA-seq data (@fig:profiling).

 *fz5/8* is expressed on the apical cap ectoderm from the early gastrula to the late larva (@fig:fzdantag and @fig:s-receptors).
 This domain is complementary to the *fz4* domain in the apical lobe and does not overlap with the apical domain of *wnt5* ({@fig:doubles}E,F).